What values do you look for in a backup solution? How about these:

 If you don’t have these, the rest doesn’t really matter.
 That’s why we’ve spent over 20 years focused on these core values.

 DPX combines an easy-to-use, intuitive management interface with robust backup and recovery capabilities.
 Our patented block-level protection reduces backup time and impact by 90%, while delivering unprecedented reliability and backup success rates.
+The DPX software-defined vStor backup repository lets you build your backup targets on any block storage platform to meet your unique performance and capacity requirements.
 And it’s all backed by a support team that routinely gets 95% or higher customer satisfaction ratings, along with a NetPromoter score consistently over 80 (compared to a software industry average of about 30).

 Whether you want to completely rearchitect your backup environment, or just need a better solution for a particular problem (SharePoint, remote offices, SQL table restore, BMR, etc.), Catalogic DPX is just what you need.